 Talk to the tax collection office to make sure you understand how deed sales and tax liens in Charlotte work, what the process is and how foreclosures in [market state] work.
 Don’t assume that a good deal in [market state] is the same as another deal anywhere else in the country.

 Unfortunately, things change in the investment landscape.
 Bankruptcy laws might delay foreclosures in some areas.
 A foreclosure judge might not let you throw 98-year old Aunt Mae to the curb for being old and poor.

-When you invest in Washington DC and North Carolina, make sure you understand and stay abreast of the rules that affect your investment.
+When you invest in Charlotte, make sure you understand and stay abreast of the rules that affect your investment.
 If you can’t, consider sticking closer to home with your hard-earned money.

 Poorly Researched Auction Purchases